zoxpx/pxdocs/content/concepts/authorization/overview.md

 ---
-title: Overview
+title: RBAC Overview
-description: Explanation on the security model used in Portworx
+description: Explanation on the RBAC security model used by Portworx
 keywords: portworx, security, ownership, tls, rbac, claims, jwt, oidc
 weight: 10
 series: authorization
 ---

+Portworx has always provided support for volume encryption in order to keep data secure.
+Starting with version 2.1, Portworx introduced support for RBAC.
+Thus, the platform provides namespace-granular, role-based authentication, authorization, and ownership in addition to encryption.

-From version 2.1, Portworx has support for security.
-This document provides a high-level overview of the different components used to secure Portworx.
+This document walks you through the different components used to secure _Portworx_ through RBAC.

+## General Considerations

-Portworx security centers around the obiquitous JWT based authentication and authorization model.
+Portworx RBAC centers around the ubiquitous JWT based authentication and authorization model.
 This technology is currently used by most major internet systems, providing a proven secure model for user and account identification.